“Monsieur, we need you to get off the train”

 Appendix

-See Archives to view more of Hu Kun’s experience of the Queen Elizabeth Competition (1985).
+See Archives to view more of Hu Kun’s experience of the Queen Elisabeth Competition (1985).

 Hu Kun would like to personally thank: